 Students selected as Islander Scholars will commit to:

-- Meet with their principal and our team to share about their responsibility to themselves, school, and community.
+Meet with their principal and our team between April and May 2019

-- Participate fully in the Islander Scholars Academy at a date and location to be determined.
+Participate fully in the Islander Scholars Academy from June 7 to 9, 2019 at a location to be determined.
 Expenses will be covered by the Islander Scholars program.

 Represent the values and actions expected of an Islander Scholar in their schools and communities in their senior year.